 Getting from either of the airports outside Rome to the city center can be an expensive business.
 Fortunately, there are some inexpensive and efficient alternatives to taking a taxi.
-We used the Terravision Rome airport bus service to travel from Fiumicino airport to the center of Rome.
+On different occasions, we’ve used the Terravision Rome airport bus service to travel between both Fiumicino and Ciampino airports and the center of Rome.

 You can safely purchase your bus tickets in advance online.
-The service also operates from the other Rome airport – Ciampino.
-You’ll save money if you buy your tickets online, and you’ll avoid any hassle finding the ticket booth and queueing to buy them when you arrive.
+This way the tickets are a bit cheaper and you’ll avoid any hassle finding the ticket booth and queuing to buy them when you arrive.

 There was no scramble to grab seats.
 A very efficient young lady kept busy organizing customers into an orderly queue, resulting in quick and efficient boarding.